amb1io/feliz-natal/README.md

 # Feliz Natal – SaaS Panel with AWS Cognito Login

 This repository contains the Feliz Natal intranet built with **Astro** alongside an **AWS Cognito** setup for Google social sign-in.
-The goal is to offer a festive dashboard experience while providing a production-ready authentication flow backed by Amazon Cognito.
+The goal is to offer a festive dashboard experience while providing a production-ready authentication flow backed by Amazon Cognito..

 ---